Black Friday Email Marketing: Copy This Strategy

-- Website engagement messages: Target shoppers with an exclusive deal after checking specific pages and products on your website.
+- Website engagement messages: Target shoppers with a VIP deal after checking specific pages and products on your website.

 - Upsell/Cross-sell sequences: When customers buy from your online store, you can target them with additional Black Friday deals on relevant items.
 This way, you can engage your one-time shoppers and motivate them to buy more.